openpolitics/manifesto/crime.md

 Specifically outlaw religious courts, such as Sharia Law courts, by banning their operations within and outside the legal system.
 Support the One Law for All campaign.[^2]

-Implement rigorous protection regimes for whistleblowers.
+Implement rigorous protection regimes for whistle-blowers.

 A review will be carried out into the composition of juries, especially for complex trials.